 Infrastructure Funding Statement

 Outshows the projects we fund with money from planning obligations.

 Section 106 agreements

 We list your planning obligations in a Section 106 agreement.
 This is a contract between you (the developer) and us (the local planning authority).
 We attach Section 106 agreements to planning permission.
 If a development is unacceptable in planning terms, a Section 106 agreement makes it become acceptable.

 We use Section 106 agreements to:

 - set out the nature of the development.
 This might mean we make sure part of a new housing estate is made up of affordable homes

-- compensate for loss or damage created by a development, for example, loss of open space.
+- compensate for any loss of damage resulting from a development (e.g. loss of open space)

 - necessary to make the development acceptable in planning terms